dimitrip13/CVS_Vaccine_Finder/README.md

 ## User Input Explanation

 Open the `cvs_check.py` file.
+Windows Users-<br>
-In Windows, right-click on the file and hover over the Open with option.
+Right-click on the file and hover over the `Open with` option.
 Select Notepad or a text editor specifically for code.

+Mac Users-<br>
-Mac users double click the file.
+Double click the file.

-Once in your text editor scroll to the block letter section "User Varaibles" In this section you will be inputting information regarding which states and/or cities you would like to receive alerts about, as well as relevant email information in the provided variables which are in all caps.
+Once in your text editor scroll to the block letter section "User Varaibles" In this section you will be inputting information regarding which states and/or cities you would like to receive alerts about, as well as relevant email information in the provided variables (which are in all caps).

 **Email Information Input**<br>
 You will be asked to input an email type/provider (such as gmail, outlook, comcast, etc), an email from which to send alerts, the password to the sender email account, and an email from which to receive alerts.
 <br>Example input:<br>
-`EMAIL_PROVIDER = 'gmail'`<br>
+`EMAIL_TYPE = 'gmail'`<br>
 `SENDER = 'example@provider.com'`<br>
 `PASSWORD = 'yourpassword'`<br>
 `RECEIVER = 'example@example.com'`<br>